arealclimber/nft-playground/README.md

 # Collaborations 💗

--   Favicon and the carrot NFT by [Parry](https://www.instagram.com/parryfromfantasytostart/)
+-   Favicon and the carrot NFT created by [Parry](https://www.instagram.com/parryfromfantasytostart/)

 # References 🖥